1jour1vin

 Wine rated 4/5Wine rated 4/5Wine rated 4/5Wine rated 4/5Wine rated 4/5

-A very fine Brouilly from an outstanding estate.
-Still young but should reach its peak within one or two years.
+A beautiful Brouilly from a superb estate.
+Still young, but should reach its peak in a year or two.

 See all reviews from this customer